karma-exchange-org/karma-exchange/TEAM-CONTRIB.md

 ### Create a branch with your changes

-Create a branch using "git checkout -b".
-Don't worry, this command automatically copies your changes to the new branch:

     $ cd <project git dir>
     $ git checkout -b <my-awesome-feature>

-Add any new files:

     $ git add .

-Review your changes:

     $ git status

-Commit your changes:

     $ git commit -a

+Don't worry, "git checkout -b" automatically copies your changes to the new branch.

 (Optional) Review your commits: